 Analog.
-A type of information system in which the information is constantly varying.
+A type of information system in which the information constantly varies.
 Sound is analog because it varies within a given frequency range.
 Compare with: Digital.

 Attenuation.
 Loss of optical power (i.e., light pulses losing some of their photons), normally measured in decibels per kilometer.